 Mentoring Approaches: One-on-One Mentoring, Peer mentoring, Online Mentoring

-Associate Professor of Bioarchaeology in the Department of Ancient History at Macquarie University
+Professor of Bioarchaeology in the Department of Ancient History at Macquarie University

-Ronika Power is an Associate Professor of Bioarchaeology in the Department of Ancient History at Macquarie University, an Honorary Research Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, an elected Fellow of the Society of Antiquaries London and the Royal Society of New South Wales, and one of the 30 inaugural Superstars of STEM for Science and Technology Australia.
+Ronika Power is a Professor of Bioarchaeology in the Department of Ancient History at Macquarie University, an Honorary Research Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, an elected Fellow of the Society of Antiquaries London and the Royal Society of New South Wales, and one of the 30 inaugural Superstars of STEM for Science and Technology Australia.
 In 2019, Ronika received the Max Crawford Medal from the Australian Academy of the Humanities; the Early Career Award of the Union Académique Internationale, Brussels; and was named as a Tall Poppy of Science from the Australian Institute of Policy in Science.

 Ronika subscribes to blue sky thinking, unapologetic authenticity and Rock & Roll.
 She is an academic entrepreneur who doesn’t see boundaries, borders or boxes, rather unlimited opportunities to do things differently and create new territories for engagement and achievement.
 Ronika is energetic, fearless and deeply passionate about life.